swagger-atlas/atlas/docs/resources.md

 - If there is any explicit resource, we go for it.
 (See Manual Section below)
 - Else, we try to reason for which entities' data could be faked, and which needs to be tagged as resource.

-You can run `python manage.py detect_resources` which would collate the explicit resources with generated resources.
+You can run `atlas detect_resources` which would collate the explicit resources with generated resources.
 You can check the output in `build/resource_mapping.yaml`
 - If we miss any resources in the automation, do let us know!